 Restrictions at the Complutense

-First-year courses cannot be taken, and courses in Bellas Artes (Studio Arts) have strict enrollment limits and require the instructor’s permission.
+Courses in Bellas Artes (Studio Arts) have strict enrollment limits and require the instructor’s permission.
 A few other fields such as biology may also require administrative approval by the Complutense.
-Once you let the Assistant Director know whether you are interested in a course or courses at the Complutense and provide the pertinent course information, she will request authorization from the Complutense if necessary.
+Although first-year courses can be taken, sometimes finding space in such courses is difficult, which is why you should notify us of your interest in advance.
+Once you let the Assistant Director know whether you are interested in a course or courses at the Complutense and provide the pertinent course information, she will request authorization from the university if necessary.
 Students who want to take a (literature or linguistics) course in the Facultad de Filología at the Complutense must certify that they have a C1 level according to European Union norms.
 Students should have their certified level following the Carlos III language placement tests; failing that, it can be determined by any Spanish-language professor at Vassar or Wesleyan who is familiar with the European norms or else by a SIELE exam taken at an Instituto Cervantes in the U.S. or Spain (SIELE results are normally posted, however, 3 weeks after the exam is taken).
 For information on SIELE, go to http://www.siele.org.

 Fall: from the end of September-beginning October through the end of January

 Spring: from the beginning of February through early June.